|

 it, but I passed it to the soul of the deceased Comfort, and he

-said to me, "Oh, that was all we needed.
+"Oh, that was all we needed.
 Since you

 have done that, it is no longer important for Candy and me to